-OP Financial Group's core values, strategic goals and financial targets form the basis for OP MB's risk management and capital adequacy management.
+OP Financial Group's core values, strategic goals and financial targets form the basis for OP Corporate Bank's risk management and capital adequacy management.
 The purpose of risk management is to identify threats and opportunities affecting strategy implementation.
 The objective is to help achieve the targets set in the strategy by controlling that risks taken are proportional to risk capacity.
 Risk capacity is made up of effective risk management that is proportionate to the extent and complexity of operations and of adequate capital resources and liquidity based on profitable business operations.
-OP MB has a moderate attitude towards risk-taking.
+OP Corporate Bank adopts a policy of moderate risk-taking and its business operations are based on a reasoned risk/return approach.
+Risk management has been integrated as part of OP Corporate Bank Group's business and management.

-OP Financial Group's principles governing the risk-taking system and the Risk Appetite Framework, adopted by OP Cooperative's Supervisory Board define how the Group's risk-taking is controlled, restricted and supervised, and how the risk management and internal capital adequacy assessment process is organised.
+OP Financial Group's principles governing the risk-taking system and the Risk Appetite Framework, adopted by OP Cooperative's Supervisory Board, define how the Group's risk-taking is controlled, restricted and supervised and how the risk management and internal capital adequacy assessment process is organised.

-In OP Financial Group's risk policy, the central cooperative's Executive Board annually confirms risk-management principles, actions, objectives, limits and control limits to be applied by all Group business segments and entities in order to guide business to implement the policies confirmed in the Group's strategy and in the principles of the risk-taking system and the Risk Appetite Framework.
+OP Financial Group's risk policy controls OP Corporate Bank's risk-taking.
+In the risk policy, the central cooperative's Executive Board confirms annually risk-management principles, actions, objectives, limits to be applied by all Group business segments and entities that are used to guide business to implement the policies confirmed in the Group's strategy and the principles of the Risk Appetite Framework.
+In addition, Non-life Insurance is guided by risk policies applied to private and corporate customers, reinsurance principles, investment plans and the policy governing hedging against interest rate risk associated with insurance liabilities.